qgisau/qgis-au.github.io/content/events/run-event.md

 - Mapping party (find your local OSM peeps to help you here)

 #### Venue
 The venue will be guided by the type of event.
 If you chose a cafe or bar, you can include food as part of the micro-grant.
-For those events where there is no catering, you can use the microgrant to purchase some food or order some pizzas.
+For those events where there is no catering like a library or university, you can use the microgrant to purchase some food or order some pizzas (if its allowed - I mean timtams are a must aren't they?).
 If you wish to use computers, in addition to somewhere to sit, will you need access to power and wifi?

 #### Get people's attention
-Let the community know via the email list - in the subject line, use your location, so like *Grafton QGIS Local Event*.
+- Let the community know via the email list - in the subject line, use your location, so like *Grafton QGIS Local Event*.
-Use the event calender - if you find you cannot add an event, email [QGIS AU](mailto:emma@north-road.com) to provide you access.
+- Use the event calender - if you find you cannot add an event, email [QGIS AU](mailto:emma@north-road.com) to provide you access.
-Send out a notice in the QGIS Happenings - email [QGIS AU](mailto:emma@north-road.com) with the details to be added.
+- Send out a notice in the QGIS Happenings - email [QGIS AU](mailto:emma@north-road.com) with the details to be added.
-Plan out at least a month prior and then email once a week about it.
+- Plan out at least a month prior and then email once a week about it.
 When it gets closer to the event, put out more reminder notifications.

 ### How will I fund it
 OSGeo Oceania has microgrants of $250 available for this very reason: to support our community to grow and connect.
 Accessing microgrants is as easy as clicking the **Apply for a Grant** button on their [Funding](https://osgeo-oceania.org/funding/) page.
-Make sure you keep your receipts and take photos for the report that you are required to submit.
+- Make sure you keep your receipts and take photos for the report that you are required to submit.